 Congratulations!
 Your business is expanding, work is pouring in and you think it’s time to hire someone to help you handle it all.
 When it’s time to hire your first employee, it’s important to do everything “by the book” instead of “under the table.”
 Here’s a quick list of some of the important considerations and requirements for hiring employees:

+How do we define misappropriation in business?
 In California, a claim made regarding misappropriation of trade secrets rests on proving two elements: 1) the existence of a true “trade secret” (discussed in our last blog post on this topic), and 2) that the trade secret was “misappropriated.”

 For many businesses, success depends upon keeping certain, key pieces of company information strictly in-house.
 This information might be a certain technique or formula used to create a product, a client list, or a business plan- all of these could indeed represent “trade secrets.”
 Yet there is no hard-and-fast list of types of information that are uniformly labeled as trade secrets.
 Rather, the information must fit into the definition set forth in California Civil Code Section 3426-3426.11, known as the Uniform Trade Secrets Act, or UTSA.